udevbe/greenfield/docs/pages/design/index.md

 | `--encoder`       | `x264`                  | The gstreamer h264 encoder to use. 'x264' is a pure software encoder while 'nvh264' is a hw  accelerated encoder for Nvidia based GPUs.                        |
 | `--applications`  |                         | The path of the applications JSON file.                                                                                                                        |

-An additional config file with applications is also required.
+An additional `--applications` config file is also required.
 This example applications JSON file maps the paths `/gtk4-demo`, `/kwrite` and `/xterm` to an executable with additional context.
 ```json
 {